homenc/HElib/INSTALL.md

 **NOTE**: if linking against a non-system GMP, pass `GMP_PREFIX=<path/to/gmp>` to the `./configure` step.

-## Enabling and linking to Intel HEXL
+## Enabling and linking to Intel® HEXL
+**NOTE:** HElib with HEXL acceleration is only supported on the processors with AVX512DQ and AVX512-IFMA such as the 3rd generation Intel® Xeon® or the 11th generation Intel® Core®

 **NOTE:** It is currently only possible to use HEXL with HElib when using the library build and when building HElib as a static library. i.e.
 `-DPACKAGE_BUILD=OFF` and `-DBUILD_SHARED=OFF`.

 First you must download and build HEXL from source.
-Currently, HElib only works with HEXL version 1.2.
-Using git this would be
+Currently, HElib only works with HEXL version >= 1.2.1 Using git this would be

 ```bash
 git clone https://github.com/intel/hexl --branch 1.2.1